Interact with data

 Filter tabular datasets

 Code Workspaces enables you to apply filters to datasets prior to loading them into memory.
-This effectively reduces the memory consumption of the dataframes imported into the workspace, enabling you to focus on the pertinent data subset for your analysis.
+This reduces the memory consumption of the dataframes imported into the workspace, enabling you to focus on the subset of data relevant for your analysis.
 Code Workspaces provides the flexibility to work with a selection of columns, rows, or both.

 When to use filters for tabular datasets

-• For uncompressed data that fits within the workspace's memory, we recommend loading the dataset without filters and applying data transformations in-memory for maximum efficiency.
+• When your uncompressed data fits within your workspace's memory, you can load datasets without filters and apply transformations in-memory for maximum efficiency.

-• If uncompressed data exceeds the workspace's memory capacity, we recommend using other Foundry tools like Pipeline Builder to preprocess the data, or loading a limited number of rows using a row limit.
-It is also possible to use column and row filters to load a subset of the data into memory.
-These push-down filters are applied before data is loaded into the workspace's memory, reducing the memory footprint of the imported data.
-However, these filters may take a long time to run depending on the scale and partitioning of the data.
+• When your uncompressed data exceeds your workspace's memory, you can use column and row filters to load a subset of the data into memory.
+These push-down filters are applied before data is loaded into the workspace, reducing the memory footprint of the imported data.
+The speed of these filter operations depends on the scale and partioning of the data.
+You can also use SQL with Python to query tabular datasets of any size as long as the resulting data fits within your machine's memory limits.

 Row limit